particle-iot/docs/src/content/en/shared/api.md

 REST means a lot of things, but first and foremost it means that we use the URL in the way that it's intended: as a "Uniform Resource Locator".

-In this case, the unique "resource" in question is your Particle device.
+In this case, the unique "resource" in question is your device (Spark Core, Photon, Electron).
-Every Particle devicee has a URL, which can be used to `GET` variables, `POST` a function call, or `PUT` new firmware.
+Every device has a URL, which can be used to `GET` variables, `POST` a function call, or `PUT` new firmware.
-The variables and functions that you have written in your firmware are exposed as *subresources* within the Particle device.
+The variables and functions that you have written in your firmware are exposed as *subresources* under the device.

-All requests to the Particle device come through our API server using TLS security.
+All requests to the device come through our API server using TLS security.

 ```
 PROTOCOL AND HOST